- Cindy Rucker Gallery, New York, NY, USA (14 December 2018 - 31 January 2019) Group exhibition curated by Markus Linnenbrink

 We Are A Sanctuary – KINGS Artist Run Initiative, Melbourne VIC (7-29 April, 2017) Curated by Danielle Toua, Hanann Aldaqqa and Katherine Kohler

 Feminist Fiber Art – Virago Gallery, Seattle USA (March-April, 2017) Curated by Iris Nectar to promote the work of fiber artists and to showcase the dynamic artistic range and possibilities within the fiber medium.

-DAWN & I - George Paton Gallery, Melbourne, 30 August – 10 September 2016.
-This exhibition, held in the main room of the George Paton Gallery, featured Fitzpatrick's textile art work alongside the art work of her paternal grandmother textile artist Dawn Fitzpatrick who was 94 at the time of the exhibition.
+DAWN & I - George Paton Gallery, Melbourne VIC (30 August – 10 September 2016) This exhibition, held in the main room of the George Paton Gallery, featured Fitzpatrick's textile art work alongside the art work of her paternal grandmother textile artist Dawn Fitzpatrick who was 94 at the time of the exhibition.

-IWDA Fifty Fifty Project - Igniting Change, Melbourne.
-A one-night exhibition of my socially engaged collaborative project with the International Women’s Development Agency (IWDA) featuring the 50 textile portraits created as gifts for participants who donated directly to IWDA as part of this project.
+IWDA Fifty-Fifty Project - Igniting Change, Melbourne VIC (11 March 2016) VIC One-night exhibition of my socially engaged collaborative project with the International Women’s Development Agency

-hillsceneLIVE, Live art performance of socially engaged Craftivism project “PM Please”, Pop-up live art festival held in Monbulk, VIC (30 October 2015)
+Performing the PM Please Quilt - hillsceneLIVE, Monbulk VIC (30 October 2015) Live art performance of socially engaged Craftivism project “PM Please”, Pop-up live art festival held in Monbulk, VIC

-f Generation: Feminism, Art, Progression George Paton Gallery, University of Melbourne (7-16 October 2015), Curators: Veronica Caven Aldous, Dr Juliette Peers and Caroline Phillips
+f Generation: Feminism, Art, Progression - George Paton Gallery, Melbourne VIC (7-16 October 2015) Group show curated by Veronica Caven Aldous, Dr Juliette Peers and Caroline Phillips

 Grants and Awards